The Confident Eater

 Smothering pasta in sauce for a plain pasta kind of a child is probably going to end in wastage.
 However, serving the plain pasta with a tiny bit of sauce next to it, builds the association but doesn’t mean the meal gets rejected.

-However, it doesn’t mean we have to throw kilos of food away.
+However, it doesn’t mean you have to throw kilos of food away.
 Even if they are getting served some of the family meal, it can be a nano portion, and as discussed, I would encourage that policy as it’s easier to contemplate.

-Judith, MA Cantab, is an AOTA accredited picky eating advisor and internationally certified nutritional therapist.
+Judith, MA Cantab (Cambridge University), MSc Psychology (first-class honours), is working on a PhD, an AOTA accredited picky eating advisor and internationally certified nutritional therapist.
 She works with 100+ families every year resolving fussy eating and returning pleasure and joy to the meal table.

-She is also mum to two boys and the author of Creating Confident Eaters and Winner Winner I Eat Dinner.
-Her dream is that every child is able to approach food from a place of safety and joy, not fear.
+Creating Confident Eaters and Winner Winner I Eat Dinner.
+Her dream is that every child can approach food from a place of safety and joy, not fear.

 Learn more about Judith here: https://theconfidenteater.com/about/